openedx/platform-plugin-aspects/README.rst

   Do not use this command in production as it will generate a large amount of data and will slow down the system.

+  See `Load Test Tracking Pipeline`_ for more details.

     ``python manage.py cms load_test_tracking_events``

 - `monitor_load_test_tracking` - Monitors the load test tracking script and saves output for later analysis.

     ``python manage.py cms monitor_load_test_tracking``

+    See `Load Test Tracking Pipeline`_ for more details.

 Instructor Dashboard Integration
 ================================